stat6250-s17/course-questions-wiki/week-04/README.md

 - *Question* (yren10−stat6250): What is the format when creating with a VALUE statemen?
 - *Answer* (yren10−stat6250): Must begin with a dollar sign($) if it applies to a character variable.
 - Question (meisenbach-stat6250): Why would the name ending with number be a problem?
+- *Question* (lwang30-stat6250) : In what situations does the new format's name have to end with a period ?

 [Course Textbook Chapter 7, Problem 4]